Kukkutasana is one of the advanced yoga postures. It belongs to the Padmasana Group and arm balancing category.

 - Pain and ailments in shoulders and arms

-- Sciatica Pain or pain in lower back
+- Sciatica Pain or pain in the lower back

 - Knee injury

-First thing to understand is that Cockerel Pose is an advanced one and requires some specific skills.
+The first thing to understand is that the Cockerel Pose is an advanced one and requires some specific skills.
 So, if you want to get mastery over it, you should prepare yourself first.
 For getting prepared, one should have proficiency in the following poses.

 Firstly, sit in Lotus Posture.
 Insert your arms in between your thighs and calves as close as to your knees.